amagioss/slv/README.md

 # SLV - Secure Local Vault
-Securely store, share and consume secrets alongside code.
+Securely store, share, and access secrets alongside the codebase.

 SLV is designed based on the following **key principles**
  - Anyone can add or update secrets, however will not be able to read them unless they have access to the vault